 This is not true--especially when you have a small number of "flips", as most of the prognosticators did.
 (It's not surprising that George Will, who made the greatest number of predictions, was statistically very close to zero.)
 Rather, if you get a bunch of people to flip coins a bunch of times, you'll get a distribution.
 Most of the results will cluster close to 50/50 (as was true in this case), but you'll get outliers.

-This is often pointed out in the case of mutual fund managers, as John Bogle does
+This is often pointed out in the case of mutual fund managers, as John Bogle does using this graph:

 And indeed, my finance profs taught me that the top mutual funds in a given year are not any more likely to show up as next year's top funds.
 Indeed, they may be less likely to do well the next year.
 Why?
 Because funds have strategies, which do better or worse depending on market conditions.
 The funds that do well in a given year are probably the funds that were especially well positioned to show outsized fluctuations in response to whatever changed that year--but that also means that they're especially likely to do lose money when those conditions change.
 Because the fluctuations are a random walk, they do not vindicate the fund manager's strategy or perspicacity--but they may seem to, temporarily.